FrozenBirdXD/LivTu/README.md

 ## Features
 The LivTu Tutoring Platform proof of concept includes the following features:

-- User registration, login, forgot password etc.: Users can create accounts and log in to the platform .
+- User registration, login, forgot password etc.: Users can create accounts and log in to the platform.

 - Personalized profile pages: Users can set their own username, change profile and background picture, add a description of themselves, add subjects of interest.